ntaneja1985/MicroservicesNeilCummings/README.md

 ```

 ## Protecting Routes
-- Securing routes in Next.jsis an essential aspect of building applications, especially when you want to restrict access to certain pages based on user authentication or roles.
+- Securing routes in Next.js is an essential aspect of building applications, especially when you want to restrict access to certain pages based on user authentication or roles.
 - Protecting routes can be done generally by checking for the session and taking an action if an active session is not found, like redirecting the user to the login page or simply returning a 401: Unauthenticated response.
 - Here are some common methods to protect routes:
 - 1. Client-Side Protection: